Family loses everything, including pet, in fire on New Year’s Day

 RAYNE, La.
-(KLFY)- The Rayne Fire Department are still at the scene of a residential fire on Holt Avenue tonight.
+(KLFY)- The Rayne Fire Department is investigating a Monday residential fire on Holt Avenue.

 According to Chief Allen Credeur, the house was “fully involved” by the time responders arrived this afternoon.